-In 1946, a lot was secured and construction began on the downtown building.
-The Morrisons left that year and Brother Griep stepped in for a few weeks.
-Rev. and Mrs. Ernest Haveman followed in 1946 and Rev. Raymond Bache and family came in 1947.
+In 1946, a lot was secured, and construction began on the downtown building.
+The Morrisons left that year, and Brother Griep stepped in for a few weeks.
+Rev. and Mrs. Ernest Haveman followed in 1946, and Rev. Raymond Bache and their family came in 1947.

 Over the next two and a half years, the downtown building was stuccoed and nearly finished inside except for the basement.
 Rev. and Mrs. Fred Dalton came to pastor the church in 1950 and stayed for three and a half years.
-During this time, other finishing touches were added to the church and lawn.
+Other finishing touches were added to the church and lawn during this time.
 In 1953, Melvin Veland came to Polson to Pastor the church, and the basement was then completed.
 Norman VanPatten came in 1956 and pastored for a short while.

-In August 1975, under the Finch's leadership, the church purchased 3.9 acres of land near the newly built High School and in April of that year, purchased an additional 3/4 acre, making a plot of ground of over 4 acres.
-During the winter 1975-76, the congregation grew so rapidly that almost every Sunday morning, folding chairs were added to seat the church family.
+In August 1975, under Finch's leadership, the church purchased 3.9 acres of land near the newly built High School and, in April of that year, purchased an additional 3/4 acre, making a plot of ground of over 4 acres.
+During the winter of 1975-76, the congregation increased that almost every Sunday morning, folding chairs were added to seat the church family.
 In 1978 the name was changed from Polson AG to New Life Christian Center.
 Pastor Miles and Karen faithfully pastored for 37 years.

-In 2003, having served as Youth Pastor, Pastor Shawn and Christina Madsen (pictured left) moved from Whitefish, MT to become the Lead Pastor of New Life Christian Center.
-During their tenure, the church saw tremendous growth as well as the formation of Catalyst Youth Ministries under the leadership of Christina.
+In 2003, having served as Youth Pastor, Pastor Shawn and Christina Madsen (pictured left) moved from Whitefish, MT, to become the Lead Pastor of New Life Christian Center.
+During their tenure, the church saw tremendous growth, as well as the formation of Catalyst Youth Ministries under the leadership of Christina.
 In October 2014, the Madsens returned to Whitefish to become the Lead Pastor of Whitefish AG, and Pastor Ed and Janet Vainio stepped in to serve as interim pastors.

 In May 2015, Pastor Chriss and Kristi Sopke were unanimously voted in as New Life's tenth Lead Pastor.
-In 2016, the church filed a DBA and now goes by the name New Life Church.
+In 2016, the church filed a DBA and now goes by New Life Church, Polson.
 Pastor Chriss' passion for the Lord, heart for the lost and hurting, and his love for seeing people become all God desires for them to become our guiding points as we look towards our bright future.
 To learn more about the Sopkes, click here.